brettelliot/ecal/README.rst

 What is ecal?
 -------------

-``ecal`` A package for getting a US equity earnings announcement calendar.
+``ecal`` is a package for getting a US equity earnings announcement calendar.

 For more documentation, please see http://ecal.readthedocs.io.